4d/docs/docs/Backup/settings.md

 By default, any project created with 4D uses a log file (option **Use Log File** checked in the **General Page** of the **Preferences**).
 The log file is named *data.journal* and is placed in the Data folder.

 > Activating a new log file requires the data of the application to be backed up beforehand.
-When you check this option, a warning message informs you that a backup is necessary.
+When you check this option for the currently used data file, a warning message informs you that a backup is necessary.
 The creation of the log file is postponed and it will actually be created only after the next backup of the application.

 ## Backup & Restore